Basis-Theory/docs/source/includes/api-reference/_applications.md

   `https://api.basistheory.com/applications`
 </span>

-Create a new application for the tenant.
+Create a new Application for the Tenant.

 ### Permissions